Fort Ala Nova: Ala Nova Fort

 The investigations by E. Nowotny and J. Ableidinger between 1910 and 1937 made it possible to determine the exact size and position of the stone fort.
 The excavation in spring 1910 by the k&k Limes Commission under the direction of E. Nowotny led to the discovery of a considerable part of the camp fortification on the former site of the Dreher brewery.
-In the area of Alanovaplatz and the cemetery, it was possible to confirm the existence of the camp front (left principle side) extending from north-east to south-west along a line of 153 metres, which was pierced in the northern section by a 19-metre-wide gateway.
-The south-western fort front joined the north-western front after a rounded corner at an angle of 88.5 degrees, the course of which could be observed up to a length of 160 metres.
+In the area of Alanovaplatz and the cemetery, it was possible to confirm the existence of the camp front (left principle side) extending from north-east to south-west along a line of 153 m, which was pierced in the northern section by a 19 m gateway.
+The south-western fort front joined the north-western front after a rounded corner at an angle of 88.5 degrees, the course of which could be observed up to a length of 160 m.

 Two finds by J. Ableidinger (a water pipe trench in June 1928 in the house at Wiener Straße 35 and canal work at Alanovaplatz in 1937) were thought to have determined the exact dimensions of the camp.
-An ancient wall 30 to 40 metres behind the wall alignment of the houses at Wiener Strasse 33 and 35 was interpreted as the camp wall, and the side length of the camp was determined to be 206 metres.
+An ancient wall 30 to 40 m behind the wall alignment of the houses at Wiener Strasse 33 and 35 was interpreted as the camp wall, and the side length of the camp was determined to be 206 m.
 The most recent excavation in 2010 at Alanovaplatz was able to identify the northern pointed ditch directly along Wienerstraße, so that the camp wall, even if no artefacts are detectable, must lie around 20 m further north than previously assumed.
-The cutting of the south-eastern long side in 1937 revealed the width of the camp: the inner width was 168 metres and the wall was two metres thick.
-The Schwechat camp covered an area of approx. 225 × 170 metres, i.e. 3.8 hectares; this size was quite usual for an auxiliary force of 500 men.
-The south-west corner of the fort was rounded and additionally reinforced with a relatively small square tower with a side length of six metres that was only slightly offset inwards.
+The cutting of the south-eastern long side in 1937 revealed the width of the camp: the inner width was 168 m and the wall was 2 m thick.
+The Schwechat camp covered an area of approx. 225 × 170 m, i.e. 3.8 ha; this size was quite usual for an auxiliary force of 500 men.
+The south-west corner of the fort was rounded and additionally reinforced with a relatively small square tower with a side length of 6 m that was only slightly offset inwards.
 In the centre of the line between the south-western corner of the camp and the porta principalis sinistra there was an intermediate tower attached to the inside.
 This had the same dimensions as the south-west corner tower, only the wall was slightly thinner.

 Two construction phases were identified in the western weir ditch: